bgrant/grouper/README.md

 # Grouper

-Grouper is a Python web service with a JSON/REST API that manages users and groups.
+Grouper is a Flask-based web service with a JSON/REST API that manages users and groups.

 ## Dependencies